 Shea has dedicated his life to serving the nation by aligning his passion for performance, leadership, mentoring and community service, said Ramzi Musallam, CEO and managing partner of Veritas Capital.

 “He brings tremendous enthusiasm and an exceptional 30-year track record running high-growth businesses in the intelligence, defense, aerospace and government services markets,” Musallam added.
 “We are excited to welcome him to the team and are confident that he will drive the company’s growth and continue to provide innovative, reliable solutions to the nation’s most sensitive and mission critical programs and systems.”

-Shea is former president and chief operating officer of Leidos, and was principal architect in the creation of Leidos when he served as COO of SAIC.
+Shea is former president and chief operating officer of Leidos, and was principal architect in the creation of Leidos when he served as chief operating officer of SAIC.
 Prior to being COO, Shea led SAIC’s support to the national security community as president of the Intelligence, Surveillance and Reconnaissance Group.

 Shea is also a founder of the U.S. Geospatial Intelligence Foundation and the GEOINT Symposium.
-He serves on several industry, government and academic advisory boards.
 He was a member of the director of national intelligence’s Senior Advisory Group and in 2016, and was presented the Intelligence Community Seal Medallion by then-Director of National Intelligence James Clapper for his service.

 Shea has also received numerous awards for his leadership within the industry.
-He holds a master’s degree from the University of Kansas, a bachelor’s from State University of New York at Albany, and has completed executive education at the University of Virginia, Harvard Business School, Wharton, and The George Washington University.
+He has a master’s degree from the University of Kansas, a bachelor’s from State University of New York at Albany, and has completed executive education at the University of Virginia, Harvard Business School, Wharton and The George Washington University.

 Related Article: Science Lights the Way for JMU’s Graduating Class of 2013